AKN-7/cursor-receipts/README.md

 # Thermal Printer Server (USB)

 A simple server for printing to USB thermal printers.
-Similar to a "fax machine" but fast, cheap, and fun!

 ## Setup